bngarren/checkmate.nvim/README.md

 - Smart toggling behavior
 - Archive completed todos

-> [!IMPORTANT]
+> [!NOTE]
-> Check out the newly upgraded metadata features introduced in v0.9.0.
+> Check out the **new** metadata features introduced in v0.9.0!
-> These include more powerful metadata definitions/custmomization, a metadata value picker, and jump commands.
+> These include more powerful metadata definitions/customization, a metadata value picker, and jump commands.
 See the [Wiki](https://github.com/bngarren/checkmate.nvim/wiki/Metadata) for in-depth guide and recipes!

 <br/>